-Our snake bite antiserum product is used for the treatment of people who have been bitten by the most common Israeli viper (Vipera palaestinae) and by the Israeli Echis (Echis coloratus).
+Our snake bite antiserum products are used for the treatment of people who have been bitten by the most common Israeli Viper (Vipera palaestinae) and by the Israeli Echis (Echis coloratus).
 The venom of these snakes is poisonous and causes, among other symptoms, severe immediate pain with rapid swelling.
 These snake bites can lead to death if left untreated.
-Our snake bite antiserum is produced from hyper-immune serum that has been derived from horses that were immunized against Israeli viper and Israeli Echis venom.
-This product is the only treatment in the Israeli market for Vipera palaestinae and Echis coloratus snake bites.
+Our snake bite antiserum products are produced from hyper-immune serum that has been derived from horses that were immunized against Israeli Viper and Israeli Echis venom.
+These products are the only treatment in the Israeli market for Vipera palaestinae and Echis coloratus snake bites.